wolever/parameterized/README.rst

 .. **

-Note that, when using an iterator or a generator, Nose will read every item into memory before running any tests (as it first finds and loads every test in each test file, then executes all of them at once).
+Note that, when using an iterator or a generator, all the items will be loaded into memory before the start of the test run (we do this explicitly to ensure that generators are exhausted exactly once in multi-process or multi-threaded testing environments).

 The ``@parameterized`` decorator can be used test class methods, and standalone
 functions: